ttphat-fitus/PocketAtlas/README.md

 ### Step 2: Configure API Keys

-> Note: All required keys are stored in .env and .env.text in project submission in Moodle.
+> Note: All required keys are stored in .env and env.text in project submission in Moodle.
 So just drap & drop the .env file to the root directory of the project.

 <details>
 <summary><b>Click to expand API key setup</b></summary>